Entering My Recipe

 If your recipe states to use a pan/skillet on the stove top to prepare part of your recipe and then finishes baking in the oven, choose the baking pan, oven temp and bake time from the drop down lists.
 All other information can be listed in your preparation steps.

-I want to use Kosher salt and lemon pepper in my recipe.
+I want to use flavored salts and lemon pepper in my recipe.
 Can they be used as salt and pepper in my recipe and not count as one of my 7 ingredients?

-No, table salt, pre-ground black pepper and water are the only ingredients that do not count as one of your 7 ingredients.
+No, table, kosher or sea salt and black pepper are the only salt and pepper ingredients that do not count as one of your 7 ingredients.

 Can I enter a recipe that uses a preparation method like marinating overnight or cooking for 8 to 10 hours in a slow cooker?

-No. Recipes like this cannot be prepared within the 3 ½ hours of the Contest Finals.
-You should submit your recipe using a method that can be prepared twice during the contest finals.
+No. All recipes must be able to be prepared within the 3 ½ hours of the Contest Finals.
+Contest officials recommend that you submit your recipes using a method that can be prepared at least twice during the contest finals.